 In fact, many attorneys advise against speaking with an adjuster at all.
 Similarly, many attorneys do not recommend providing a recorded statement.
 Instead, prepare a truthful, concise, written statement and relay only the barest facts about the accident.
 Alternatively, seek the help of a West Virginia car accident attorney before preparing your statement.

 During the final stage in the process, the point at which the adjuster offers you a settlement, refrain from verbally accepting any settlement.
-Instead, request the offer in writing and compare it to any third party estimates or discuss with an attorney before accepting.
+Instead, request the offer in writing and compare it to any third party estimates or discuss with an attorney in West Virginia before accepting.

 Car insurance adjusters receive training to identify fraud, such as customers attempting to claim prior damage on a current claim, or passing off collision damages from a fender bender as damages covered under comprehensive weather or animal damages.
 Since insurance fraud by others can raise your insurance premiums, fraud training is a good thing.
 However, when you are making your claim, be sure the adjuster includes all your current damages in the inspection report.